audunf/extract_text_from_video_image_data/README.md

 # What is this?
 This is a small tool for extracting text from pre-defined regions in video files.
 More specifically - timestamps.
 Although, it's easy to change what it "prefers" (just change the regular expressions in ```post_process_text``` ).

+What makes it a bit different?
+It is pretty good at recognizing text which is skewed and rotated at different angles - not just horizontal or vertical.
+Also, it works pretty well with weird reflections and lighting conditions (although YMMW - never tested anything too crazy).

 The user defines regions to examine in the video.
 It is assumed that the camera is standing still, and the text changes per frame.
 For each region, the program attempts different transformations and enhancements - selecting the ones which give the highest OCR confidence level.
 Then Paddle OCR is used to extract the text.
 The recognized text is displayed, and also saves to a CSV output file together with the timestamp from the video file.